matyalatte/cpplint-cpp/README.md

 - UNIX convention of using "-" for stdin.
 - Installation by package managers.

+## Submitting Feature Requests

+I do not accept feature requests related to cpplint specifications, including the addition of new rules.
+For such requests, please visit [the original cpplint project](https://github.com/cpplint/cpplint/issues) to submit your suggestions.

 ## Credits

 This software uses (or is inspired by) several open-source projects.
-We gratefully acknowledge the work of the following contributors:
+I gratefully acknowledge the work of the following contributors:

 - **[Google Style Guides](https://github.com/google/styleguide)** by Google Inc.
   - Contribution: Original implementation of `cpplint.py`.